Bootham Crescent - Monks Cross

 dd-mmm-24 x

-22-Aug-25 to 27-Sep-25 England host's the 16 team Women's Rugby Union World Cup.
-The LNER Community Stadium is named as one of 8 venues, the others being Twickenham, Sunderland (Stadium Of Light), Brighton (Amex Stadium), Bristol City (Ashton Gate) and 3 rugby union grounds include Exeter (Sandy Park), Sale (Salford Community Stadium, Manchester) and Northampton (Franklin's Gardens).
-It is not unreasonable to expect the LNER to host at least 3 group games involving some of the lesser nations.
+23-Aug-25 to 07-Sep-25 First of 6 LNER Women's Rugby Union World Cup group stage games.
+The LNER Community Stadium is one of 8 venues, the others being Twickenham, Sunderland (Stadium Of Light), Brighton (Amex Stadium), Bristol City (Ashton Gate) and 3 rugby union grounds, Exeter (Sandy Park), Sale (Salford Community Stadium, Manchester) and Northampton (Franklin's Gardens).
+Wales, Australia, New Zealand, South Africa, USA (twice), Canada, Italy, Spain, Fiji (twice) and Samoa played games at the LNER.
+Bristol and Exeter host quarter finals, both semi finals are in Bristol and the final and 3rd /4th placed games are the only game held at Twickenham.